voocel/sv/README.md

 SV is a great open source beautiful Go Version Manager

 ## 🏆 Purpose
+Allows you to easily build and switch different Golang versions

 ## 💡 Requirements
 *Go version: 1.9.x or later*